profound-labs/calculating-the-uposatha-moondays/README.md

 # Calculating the Uposatha Moondays

-Documenting the *suriyayatra* method of calculating the uposatha moondays.
+Documenting the method of calculating the uposatha moondays as practised by the Mahānikāya in Thailand.

+The method is based on a set of formulas called *suriyayatra* (สุริยยาตร์), originating from India and including additional rules observed in Southeast Asia.

 Download [the PDF](https://github.com/profound-labs/calculating-the-uposatha-moondays/raw/master/calculating-the-uposatha-moondays.pdf) or a [ZIP archive](https://github.com/profound-labs/calculating-the-uposatha-moondays/archive/master.zip) with the PDFs referenced in the document.